jundalisay/sp/content/en/material/principles/part-1/chapter-03e.md

 ---

-Aethereal Effort or Action is based on Spin.
+Action comes from Aethereal Effort which then produces a new spin or state-change.
 - Spin is based on internal configuration or gravitational signature
 - Spin happens when there is a match between the external media and the internal configuration, leading to energy to flow into the identity.